JL3isCool/Final-Horizon/README.md

 # Final-Horizon
-This is a art project I made for class.
+Im Johnnie Lewis, and this is a art project I made for class.